ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="info" data-title="Note">

-> You can find a detailed article how APIM helps organizations expose their services as APIs, manage access, enforce policies, and gain insights into API usage, ultimately enabling them to monetize their APIs effectively. [following this link](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts).
+> You can find a detailed article how APIM helps organizations expose their services as APIs, manage access, enforce policies, and gain insights into API usage, ultimately enabling them to monetize their APIs effectively. [following this link](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) and [this one](https://learn.microsoft.com/en-us/azure/api-management/monetization-overview).

 </div>